python/cpython/Doc/library/asyncio-task.rst

 .. class:: Task(coro, \*, loop=None)

-   A coroutine wrapped in a :class:`Future`.
+   A coroutine object wrapped in a :class:`Future`.
 Subclass of :class:`Future`.

    .. classmethod:: all_tasks(loop=None)